Conformality of non-conformal correlators: Introduction

 In \S \ref{exch}, we provide a general treatment of all diagrams with one exchanged field, in other words, all diagrams with two vertices.
 We use this representation to prove \eqref{soft1exch} which is the counterpart of \eqref{flatfromsoft} for all diagrams with two vertices.

-In \S \ref{genfeyn}, we provide an alternate proof of the correspondence between all massless and conformal Feynman diagrams.
+In \S \ref{genfeyn}, we provide a proof of the correspondence between all massless and conformal Feynman diagrams.
 To achieve this, we first describe a simple cutting rule that expresses any Feynman diagram as spacetime integrals over products of contact diagrams.

 In \S \ref{Exact}, we use the proved correspondence to predict exact answers for the massless correlators.
 We start with the 5-point contact diagram and go on to provide examples for three and four point correlators including several loops.